 … The latter can join ME TOO, but whether the court gets the Holy Spirit, God or the guilty aliens convicted is a tricky issue and difficult to imagine.

 … Others, tell about the wonderful planet where they come from and where Superman would be very proud, etc. Yet this craziness as coming from a twist in the human brain is not very special.

-… The peoples who so far adore these horrors are held by their ancestors generously conceited, retarded and stupid.
+… The peoples who so far adore these horrors are held by their ancestors generously conceited, regarded, and stupid.
 To this end, see the Indian population as a striking example.

 … Unfortunately, the unthinking part of their progeny continued this crazy tradition in which misshapen creatures and fantasy images play an important role.